pingcap/docs-tidb-operator/en/tidb-toolkit.md

 For more information on Helm, refer to [Helm Documentation](https://helm.sh/docs/).

-#### Use Helm chart Offline
+#### Use Helm chart offline

-If there is no external network on the server, you cannot configure the Helm repo to install TiDB Operator components and other applications.
-At this time, you need to download the chart file needed for cluster installation on a machine with an external network, and then copy it to the server.
+If the server has no Internet access, you cannot configure the Helm repo to install the TiDB Operator component and other applications.
+At this time, you need to download the chart file needed for cluster installation on a machine with Internet access, and then copy it to the server.

 Use the following command to download the chart file required for cluster installation: